triton-inference-server/stateful_backend/README.md

 ```
 It will build the backend, start the tritonserver with the backend, run a simple client with the accumulate model.

+## Example Triton Model
+models/accumulate folder contains a simple Triton model with state tensors and
+reset state boolean input.
+The ONNX file contains a simple accumulation graph
+where the input tensor are summed over the last dimension and added to a running
+sum.
+Stateful Backend keeps track of the running sum value for all sequences and
+provides the output state (the running sum) as input to the model when the
+corresponding sequence has an inference request.

+The model configuration file maps `CONTROL_SEQUENCE_START` signal to
+`ResetState` model input to initialize the state values with 0 constants stored
+in the ONNX model.
+The files and folder structure can be used
+to serve similar stateful ONNX models.

 ## Additional Features
 * Stateful backend can do dynamic batching along any tensor dimension.
 The batch dimension should be marked with -1 in the model configuration file for the input and output tensors.
 * The state tensors can only have one dynamic dimension that is assumed to be the batch dimension.
-* The ONNX model should contain the initial values for the state tensors. `CONTROL_SEQUENCE_START` control input can be mapped to a model input tensor that signals when to reset the initial values of the states.
+* The ONNX model should contain the initial values for the state tensors. `CONTROL_SEQUENCE_START` control input can be mapped to a boolean model input tensor that signals when to reset the initial values of the states.
 * `ort_ep` model config parameter to choose the ORT backend between `trt` and `cuda`
 * `compute_precision` model config parameter to specify the precision for ORT `trt` EP
 * `always_pad_to_max_batch` model config parameter whether the batch dimension should be padded to max batch size for model execution (set value to `1`)